-In partnership with baristas building collective power, the Coworker Solidarity Fund is mobilizing financial support for workers at Starbucks who are engaged in workplace activism and organizing.
+In partnership with baristas building collective power, the Coworker Solidarity Fund is mobilizing financial support, in the form of $2,500 stipends, for workers at Starbucks who are engaged in workplace activism and organizing.

 You are eligible to apply if you meet all of the following eligibility criteria: